Andrea Gardiner

 Andrea Gardiner (born January 10, 1981) is an American former competitive figure skater.
 She is the 2000 Nebelhorn Trophy bronze medalist and competed twice at the Four Continents Championships, placing 8th in 2000 and 11th in 2002.
+She is also the 1997 Junior U.S national champion.
 She was coached by Becky Dever at the 2000 U.S. Championships with Kitty Carruthers and Nathan Birch as choreographer.